bbits/tuntaposx/README.md

 TUN/TAP For OSX
 ===============

-This is a tun/tap device driver for OSX.
+This is a tun/tap device driver (kernel extension) for OSX.

-This is a fork of the [tuntaposx project](http://tuntaposx.sourceforge.net/).
+This repository is a fork of the [tuntaposx project on source forge](http://tuntaposx.sourceforge.net/).

-The primary purpose of this fork was so that I had a place to fix the kernel panics caused by the kext under OSX Lion.
+The primary purpose of this fork is to give me a place to fix the kernel panics caused when using tun/tap under OSX Lion.
 But having spent some time with the code now, I expect there are other things that will need to be fixed up going forward, too...